Did you know you can syndicate content across your site? This means you can share the content of one page with other pages and sites.

 Now that you've prepped the source-page content, you can complete the syndication by "importing" it to your target page.

-NOTE: Syndicated content can be added to new and existing pages; this exercise adds content to a new page.
+NOTE: Syndicated content can be added to new and existing pages; for the purposes of this example, we're going to add content to a new page.

 To import syndicated content: